-We invite the people of Abington to come down to Sinmoo Martial Arts Academy and see why Judo is one of the most popular martial art forms.
+We invite the people of Northeast Philadelphia to come down to Sinmoo Martial Arts Academy and see why Judo is one of the most popular martial art forms.
 One of the few martial arts to become an Olympic level sport, Judo is a combination of throws and grapples designed to take on opponents bigger than oneself.

 What is the History of Judo?

 Judo was created in Japan in 1882 by Jigoro Kano.
 Born during a time when the practice of martial arts was out of fashion, it took Jigoro many years before he found a teacher of Jujutsu that would take him as a pupil.
 This was due to many martial artists being forced to find work in other fields due to a lack of public interest and pro-westernization sentiments in Japan at the time.